Key Takeaways You'll Get

 “It’s like we’ve all of a sudden been handed this map,” says Franklin.
 “The lens has been cleared, the map has been handed over, and onward we go.
 It is so exciting.”

-FullBucket Probiotic Pellets have 50 billion CFUs per serving of the most intensively researched probiotic strain on the market, combating pathogens (bad microbes) in the hind-gut and supporting and improving optimal digestion and gut health.
+FullBucket Equine Probiotic Pellets have 50 billion CFUs per serving of the most intensively researched probiotic strain on the market, combating pathogens (bad microbes) in the hindgut and supporting and improving optimal digestion, gut health, and immune system function.
 From the performance horse under stress, to the mare getting ready to foal this year, to older horses having trouble with weight or loose stool this will help you prevent a microbiome imbalance and keep your horse performance ready.

-Formulated by expert nutritionists, our Athletic Formula not only provides the wide-ranging benefits of FullBucket probiotic supplements, but also fills the gaps of typical performance horse diets to prevent common nutrient deficiencies, optimize nutrient digestion, and support peak performance.
+Formulated by expert nutritionists, our equine-specific Athletic Formula not only provides the wide-ranging benefits of FullBucket probiotic supplements, but also fills the gaps of typical performance horse diets to prevent common nutrient deficiencies, optimize digestion, and support peak health and performance.